California didn't always dig safely...

 Do I really have to contact DigAlert before I dig?

 Yes.
-The law states that anyone doing any type of digging in the public right of way, with power driven equipment or when a permit is required MUST contact DigAlert prior to excavation.
-The consequences for not doing so are not only sever but could lead to injury or loss of life.
+The law states that anyone doing any type of digging, with power driven equipment or when a permit is required MUST contact DigAlert prior to excavation.
+The consequences for not doing so are not only severe but could lead to injury or loss of life.

 Is DigAlert a free service?

 Yes.
 DigAlert is a non-profit mutual benefit corporation funded completely by the utility members.